AanchalPandey16/ToDo-React-App/README.md

 A simple task manager app built with React Native.
 The app allows users to add tasks, mark them as completed, and delete tasks.
 It offers a clean and straightforward interface to manage your daily tasks efficiently.

 ### Features:
-- **Add new tasks** using a text input field.
+1. Add new tasks using a text input field.<br>
-- **Mark tasks as completed** by clicking on the task.
+2. Mark tasks as completed by clicking on the task.<br>
-- **Delete completed tasks** when clicked.
+3. Delete completed tasks when clicked.<br>
-- Tasks are displayed in a list, and once marked as completed, they are removed from the task list.
-- **Cross-Platform**: Built with React Native, works on both Android and iOS.
+4. Built with React Native, works on both Android and iOS.

 ---